 The recently introduced tulip, a beautiful and fascinating flower (I personally am more fascinated by begonias) became a status symbol, and quickly became a luxury item amongst the nouveau rich.

 This led to a futures market where prices for tulip bulbs grew at exponential speed.
-I say futures because a lot of the tulip bulbs had not been grown yet, and that, as I learned in childhood, it can take between 7 and 12 years for a tulip club to grow from seed.
+I say futures because a lot of the tulip bulbs had not been grown yet, and that, as I learned in childhood, it can take between 7 and 12 years for a tulip bulb to grow from seed.

 Of course, along the way, speculators got into the action.
 If the price is constantly rising for something, then Fear Of Missing Out kicks in and people start pushing the price upward in the hope of making a packet before the price collapses.